jjlee/rescript-mode/README.md

 `lsp-mode`'s completion UI is provided by `company-mode`, so take a look at the docs for the latter for more about that.

+### Jump to Definition / Find References

+You can use functions like `lsp-find-definition` and `lsp-find-references`, or equivalent functions like `xref-find-definitions` and `xref-find-references`.

+In spacemacs I think `, g g` etc. end up using those functions.

 ## Problems